azadprajapat/opencv_awesome/README.md

 The plugin is supported for android only and will be extended for ios in future.

 **Features:**
-  1. Stich multi images using high level stitching api of opencv.
+  1. Stitch images using high level stitching APIs of opencv.
+  2. Create full panorama image taking care of overlap region.

 ![alt preview](https://i.ibb.co/dp1ft8P/Screenshot-1618131260.png)